shantanu-jain-2142/shantanu-jain-2142/README.md

 ### Hi there 👋

-I am Shantanu Jain, a graduate student in computer science at Columbia University, with a focus in machine learning.
+I am Shantanu Jain, a graduate in Computer Science from Columbia University, with a focus in Distributed systems.
 This is my GitHub profile, where you will find the varied kind of projects that I have contributed to and have been a part of during my tenure.

-I'm currently working as a Software Engineering Intern at Cohesity.
-My research interests lie in the domain of Deep Learning, Big Data and Cloud computing.
+My past experiences include working as a full-time Software Engineer at Cohesity Inc., wherein I worked in the data archival team responsible for data migration to and from cold tier, along with end to end encrytion.
+Along with that, I also worked as a teaching assistant for the course titled "Deep Learning" under Prof. Iddo Drori.
+My research interests lie in the domain of Distributed systems, cloud computing and big data.

 Before coming to Columbia, I was working as a full-time software engineer at Siemens PLM R&D centre.
 My primary responsibilities included maintaining and deploying the entire code stack on AWS, with a focus on scalability.